How to Prevent Basement Water Intrusion

 Common entry points include:

-- Hairline cracks in concrete
+• Hairline cracks in poured concrete or block walls

 However, these entry points are not the root cause.
 The real issue is that too much water is reaching the foundation in the first place.